How to Drink Less Without Quitting Alcohol

 Moderate Drinking Plan Benchmarks for Cutting Back

-The NHS advises drinking no more than 14 units of alcohol per week, spread across three or more days when possible source.
+The NHS advises drinking no more than 14 units of alcohol per week, spread across three or more days when possible the NHS alcohol data.
 That is a useful reminder that “moderate” is not just about one night.
 It is also about weekly exposure.

 Lower usually means lower risk.